THE GENDER PAY GAP 2019

 Gender Pay Gap

 The table below displays the gender pay gap, both mean and median and captures the difference between the hourly rate of male and female employees.

 Gender Bonus Gap

-The proportion of male and female employees who received a paid bonus reflect the higher number of males in higher paid senior roles.
-All employees have an equal opportunity to receive bonus pay which includes commission.
+The proportion of male and female colleagues who received a paid bonus reflect the higher number of males in higher paid senior roles.
+All retail colleagues have an equal opportunity to receive bonus pay which includes commission.